-Welcome to the SUNY Downstate Medical Center Midwifery Program.
-The midwifery faculty is committed to educating competent and compassionate midwives to serve diverse patient populations in all health care settings.
+Welcome to the SUNY Downstate Health Sciences University Midwifery Program.
+The Midwifery faculty is committed to educating competent and compassionate midwives to serve diverse patient populations in all health care settings.
 The faculty strives to provide a caring and supportive learning environment.
 It is the faculty's responsibility to ensure that, upon successful completion of the program, each student possesses entry-level competency required for safe professional midwifery practice.

-The midwifery faculty believes that open and effective communication is a key component of student success.
-This handbook has been developed to provide you with general program information; to familiarize you with the program philosophy, purpose and objectives; and to inform you of policies and procedures that govern our program within the College of Health Related Professions (CHRP).
-It is your responsibility to become familiar with and abide by the information and policies described in this handbook along with the academic regulations and professional requirements published in the current CHRP Bulletin and the SUNY Downstate Medical Center (DMC) Student Handbook (see, specifically, the section on the College of Health Related Professions).
-Any areas pertaining to student policies not specifically delineated in this handbook are found in the current DMC Student Handbook.
+The Midwifery faculty believes that open and effective communication is a key component of student success.
+This handbook has been developed to provide you with general program information; to familiarize you with the program philosophy, purpose and objectives; and to inform you of policies and procedures that govern our program within the School of Health Professions (SOHP).
+It is your responsibility to become familiar with and abide by the information and policies described in this handbook along with the academic regulations and professional requirements published in the current SOHP Bulletin and the SUNY Downstate Health Sciences University (HSU) Student Handbook (see, specifically, the section on the School of Health Professions).
+Any areas pertaining to student policies not specifically delineated in this handbook are found in the current HSU Student Handbook.

-SUNY Downstate and the Midwifery Program reserve the right to alter the existing rules and regulations, and the midwifery program of study as deemed necessary by the institution, college or program.
+SUNY Downstate and the Midwifery Program reserve the right to alter the existing rules and regulations, and the Midwifery Program of study as deemed necessary by the institution, school or program.
 SUNY Downstate expressly reserves the right, whenever deemed advisable to: 1) change or modify its schedule of tuition and fees; 2) withdraw, cancel, reschedule or modify any course, program of study, degree, or any requirement or policy in connection with the foregoing; and 3) change or modify any academic or other policy.
 Written notification will be provided to all students regarding any change.

-Essential changes in information in this Midwifery Program Manual and other University publications concerning new academic regulations, policies or programs will be published in emails, memos, newsletters, Prime or other University publications.
-It is the responsibility of each student to ascertain current information that pertains to the individual's program, particularly regarding satisfaction of degree requirements by consultation with the student's advisor, the student's program, Office of the Dean of the College of Health Related Professions, the Office of Student Affairs, the Office of the Registrar, and other offices as appropriate.
+Essential changes in information in this Midwifery Program Manual and other University publications concerning new academic regulations, policies or programs will be published in e- mails, memos, newsletters, Blackboard Learn or other University publications.
+It is the responsibility of each student to ascertain current information that pertains to the individual's program, particularly regarding satisfaction of degree requirements by consultation with the student's advisor, the student's program, Office of the Dean of the School of Health Professions, the Office of Student Affairs, the Office of the Registrar, and other offices as appropriate.

-Updated copies of all regulations, course offerings and specific program policies are available for review in the respective program office, CHRP Dean's Office and in the Office of Student Affairs.
+Updated copies of all regulations, course offerings and specific program policies are available for review in the respective program office, SOHP Dean's Office and in the Office of Student Affairs.

-Although the Midwifery Program adheres closely to the college's published academic calendar, some modifications may be required in order to meet academic and/or clinical scheduling needs.
+Although the Midwifery Program adheres closely to the school's published academic calendar, some modifications may be required in order to meet academic and/or clinical scheduling needs.
 These modifications are made to ensure that students have maximal opportunity to fulfill academic and clinical course objectives.
-Students will be given advanced notification of deviations from the college academic calendar.
+Students will be given advanced notification of deviations from the school's academic calendar.

 Each student is responsible for obtaining current information that pertains to the individual's program of study, particularly with regard to satisfaction of degree requirements.
-Students are strongly encouraged to refer to the SUNY Downstate Medical Center Student

-Handbook, other university publications, and/or consult with their midwifery program faculty advisor, the Office of the Dean, the Office of Student Affairs, and other offices as appropriate.
+Students are strongly encouraged to refer to the SUNY Downstate Health Sciences University Student Handbook, other university publications, and/or consult with their Midwifery Program faculty advisor, the Office of the Dean, the Office of Student Affairs, and other offices as appropriate.